 One consequence of this is that whatever your interest is, you can find news specifically catering to it.
 Its great that we have such a choice.
 We can find news about technology, the financial system, science, religion, and just about everything in between.
 That’s awesome that we can find any of this instantaneously at our fingertips.
 This also means that on the whole, if you are a news organization and want to cater to the largest number of people – and have the largest chance of making the most money and surviving long term- you have to cater to the most common of human interests.
 You are going to have a difficult time surviving long term if your news organization is solely devoted to covering something specialized such as, say tennis.

-So I don’t jump around too much, it might make sense here to look at human interests in light of what desires and tendencies marketers utilize to try and sell us products and services.
+So we don’t jump around too much, it might make sense here to look at human interests in light of what desires and tendencies marketers utilize to try and sell us products and services.
 The strategies marketers employ to sell us current events or plain old deodorant or even cheeseburgers really tend to be similar and are driven from basic psychological drivers of human behavior.
 If you’re familiar with the concept of Maslow’s hierarchy of needs (see here if you’re not) this may be familiar.
 Ultimately, marketers try to get people to consume their product by catering to these basic human desires/needs.
 With deodorant, that would be to not stink around others – which really boils down to fitting in and being socially accepted.
 Stinky people aren’t generally seen as socially acceptable.
 Deodorant, like many products, also utilizes the strategy of sexual appeal; another basic human desire.
 “You will attract others because of how good this smells.”
 For clothing: “You will look attractive with this on…etc.” Most people would think the news using sex appeal to sell would be very distasteful – meaning that it’s effectively taboo to try and sell the news in that manner.

 Sexual appeal and social acceptance are both innate human desires.
 We can look at this in terms of Maslow’s hierarchy of needs but with caveats.
 Each of these marketing techniques relates to a level in this hierarchy of needs.
 However, the biggest caveat is that you wouldn’t even satisfy a biological need (food or water) if you are getting eaten by a Saber tooth tiger.
 You would try and get yourself out of harms way first.
 That’s your ultimate driver of behavior, being secure enough to be able to pursue your other desires.
 None of those desires matter if you aren’t alive.
 Thus pain, the physical response to harm, and fear, the mental tool used to avoid harm, become incredibly powerful drivers of human behavior.
 Thus the ultimate marketing tool and consequently the most powerful manipulator of behavior is wrapping your product in nugget-sized bundles of security.